-The following represents a summary of our ongoing and anticipated clinical trial programs:
+The following represents a summary of our clinical trials and the status of each clinical trial:

-Product Indication Trial Design Status Bavituximab Solid tumor cancers Phase I repeat dose monotherapy safety study to treat up to 28 patients.
-Study is open for enrollment in the U.S. Bavituximab plus chemotherapy agents carboplatin/paclitaxel Phase II combination therapy study to treat up to 49 patients.
-Submitted clinical protocol with the regulatory authorities in India.
-Patient enrollment is expected to initiate later this year.
-Bavituximab plus chemotherapy and/or radiation therapy Solid tumor cancers Phase I/II and Phase II studies.
-Additional clinical studies are currently being planned are expected to initiate later this year.
+Product Indication Trial D Trial Design Status Bavituximab Solid tumors Phase I repeat dose monotherapy safety study to treat up to 28 patients.
+Study is open for enrollment in the U.S. Bavituximab plus chemotherapy agent docetaxel Metastatic breast cancer Phase II combination therapy study to treat up to 46 patients.
+Clinical protocol approved by regulatory authorities in the Republic of Georgia.
+Patient enrollment is expected to initiate by early 2008.
+Bavituximab plus chemotherapy agents carboplatin/paclitaxel Metastatic breast cancer Phase II combination therapy study to treat up to 46 patients.
+Clinical protocol submitted with the regulatory authorities in India.
+We are awaiting regulatory clearance to initiate the clinical trial.
+Bavituximab plus chemotherapy agents carboplatin/paclitaxel Non-small cell lung cancer (NSCLC) Phase II combination therapy study to treat up to 49 patients.
+Clinical protocol submitted with the regulatory authorities in India.
+We are awaiting regulatory clearance to initiate the clinical trial.
 Cotara® Brain cancer (glioblastoma multiforme or GBM) Dosimetry and dose confirmation study designed to treat up to 12 patients with recurrent GBM.
-Study is open for enrollment in the U.S. Cotara® Phase II safety and efficacy study to treat up to 40 patients at 1st relapse.
+Study is open for enrollment in the U.S. Cotara® Brain cancer (glioblastoma multiforme or GBM) Phase II safety and efficacy study to treat up to 40 patients at 1 st relapse.
 Study is open for enrollment in India.
 Bavituximab Chronic Hepatitis C Virus ("HCV") infection (co-infected with HIV) Phase Ib repeat dose safety study in 24 patients.
-Study is open for enrollment in the U.S. Bavituximab Chronic Hepatitis C Virus ("HCV") infection Phase Ib safety and dosing study.
-Study is being planned.
+Study is open for enrollment in the U.S.